a group of people in a courtroom, Phases of Criminal Trial

 Criminal Defendant – Constitutional Right Not to Testify

-Unlike civil cases, the prosecution cannot call the defendant for questioning because of the defendant’s fifth amendment right against self-incrimination.
+Unlike civil cases, the prosecutor in criminal cases cannot call the defendant for questioning if the defendant asserts their Fifth Amendment right against self-incrimination.

 Types of Witnesses in Criminal Trials